knowerlittle/UOI/README.md

 - E-mails are sent out to get payment
 - The spamming will only stop once the recipiant clicks the link to pay amount owed
 - IOUs change colour according to their different states: Pending / Accepted / Paid
-- Emails are sent via the e-mail address `pmnbapp@gmail.com`
+- Emails are sent from the e-mail address `pmnbapp@gmail.com`

 Authors
 -------